-Yet another reason that your sense of taste may be messed up is because your sense of smell is affected when you're not feeling well.
+But, as Dr. Sonpal tells Bustle, yet another reason that your sense of taste may be messed up is because your sense of smell is affected when you're not feeling well.
 Your senses of smell and taste work hand-in-hand, so if you aren't able to smell anything, your taste buds will be affected as well.
 From the National Institutes of Health:

 Most people who think they have a taste disorder actually have a problem with smell.
 When you chew food, aromas are released that activate your sense of smell by way of a special channel that connects the roof of the throat to the nose.
 If this channel is blocked, such as when your nose is stuffed up by a cold or flu, odors can’t reach sensory cells in the nose that are stimulated by smells.
 As a result, you lose much of our enjoyment of flavor.
 Without smell, foods tend to taste bland and have little or no flavor.

 So, there you have it: There are a few possible reasons, all of which are unpleasant.
 Even if water tastes gross to you when you're sick, you should still make it a priority to stay hydrated (and TBH, even when you're well, too).

 And if your sense of taste is off when you're sick, take solace.
 Not only will it likely go away within a few days, but even celebrities can relate to your struggles.

 This post was originally published on May 15, 2018.
 It was updated on June 5, 2019.